 2 Helpful / 0 Not

-Pros: Love this course, I don't know why I hear people crying about it all the time?
+Pros: Love this course.
 It has the perfect mix of bombs, control drives, and super technical play.
 There was some water in play, plenty of OB, and elevation, which are 3 requirements for an excellent course for my own personal taste in course design.

 Front 9 has some beautifully framed bomber holes, including street and water OB.
 Reminded me of a much better Old Settlers Park with huge trees in the fairways.